CUBRID/cubrid-manual/en/admin/admin_utils.rst

     *   Table : List of tables for which DMLs have been performed within the transaction

 .. note::
-		If users attempt to flashback a table on which a trigger is created, unintended results may be obtained.
-Users are recommended to disable triggers on the table before flashback.
+		If users attempt to rewind a table on which a trigger is created, unintended results may be obtained.
+Users are recommended to disable triggers on the table before executing the flashback.
 For more information, see :ref:`alter-trigger`.

 The following shows [options] available with the **cubrid flashback** utility.